Litigation privilege — not so easy to come by

 This test was laid down by the House of Lords in Waugh v British Railways Board (1979).
 The court held that the due administration of justice strongly required an internal contemporaneous report into an accident, containing statements by witnesses on the spot, and almost certainly the best evidence as to the cause of the accident, to be disclosed by the British Railways Board.
 However, while it is desirable that all relevant evidence should be adduced to the court, there is also an important principle that a defendant must be able properly to prepare his case.
 The dominant purpose test was seen to strike a fair balance between these two competing policy concerns…

-If you are registered and logged in to the site, click on the link below to read the rest of the Mills & Reeve briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Mills & Reeve briefing.

 News from Mills & Reeve